 XPO can make all the arrangements for door-to-door movement of your materials to your customers in Puerto Rico.
 The same reliable regional and long-haul service can move your shipments to Puerto Rico directly with XPO.

-How do I export to Puerto Rico?
+How do I book a shipment to Puerto Rico?

 What paperwork do I need to prepare my shipment to go to Puerto Rico?